mjhea0/jquery-madlibs/readme.md

 > Did you notice that one of my CSS files and two of my scripts are imported from an external URL?
 These come from a Content Delivery Network (CDN).
 There are benefits for doing this.
 See if you can figure them out.
 Use Google.

 In the JS file there is a `console.log`.
 This is a debugging tool that allows you to post a message to the browser's JavaScript console - e.g. Firebug (Firefox) or Developer Tools (Chrome / Safari).
 If you've never used this before, Google "accessing the js console in Chrome" to learn how to pull up the JavaScript console.

+> **What about Internet Explorer?
+Can I use the debugger in that?** Honestly, I do not know.
+But the majority of web developers do not use Internet Explorer, because it is simply not developer friendly - it does not have the developer tools that Chrome or Firefox has.

 Open your console.
 You should see the text "whee!".